Transparent dark purple Travel Guide by Insurte logo

 Step 2: Ensure you meet the application requirements.

-Different residence permits have different requirements.
-In order to qualify, you need to make sure that you meet the minimum requirements.
+Different residence permits also have different requirements.
+In order to qualify, you need to make sure that you meet the minimum requirements for the one you're applying for.

 Step 3: Begin preparing your application.